One of the best things about traveling is remembering and sharing the highlights of your journey once you’re back home.

 Making a great travel video doesn’t necessarily need high-end equipment.
 Many amazing travel videos are created with nothing more than a smartphone.

-That being said, think about the type of video you want to create, and decide if you do want to use some extra equipment, whether that’s a microphone, a selfie stick, or a higher-quality camera.
+That being said, think about the type of video you want to create, and decide if you do want to use some extra equipment, whether that’s a microphone, a selfie stick, a voice over tool, or a higher-quality camera.

 Then, with your destination in mind, think about what elements you want to include in your video.
 What specific attractions and activities do you know you want to include?